 Do grocery store tours change behavior.
 A a recent systematic review summarized supermarket interventions.
 Of the 8 studies reviewed, 4 indicated an increase in nutrition knowledge.
 No studies addressed long term behavior change.
 What this review discovered is there is a lack of quality research in this area.
 Certainly there is strong indications that these grocery store tours do increase knowledge in a fun, hands on environment, more research is needed that includes 3 and 6 month follow up.

 In the meantime, grocery store tours are becoming more and more popular and you as a Dietitian may be asked to facilitate a group.
 Our upcoming free webinar “High Impact Impact Grocery Store Tours“, September 14, 11:00 ET you will learn from the expert Maribel Alchin, MBA, RD, LDN, Nutrition, Culinary Art, Heart Health, Dietitian and Healthy Living Advisor, Meijer.
-To register for this free webinar go to https://learn.extension.org/events/3067 .
+To register for this free webinar, go to the event page.
 Dietitians receive 1 CEU.